flrnd/cfm.sh/README.md

 # Choose For Me shell
-**cfm.sh** (choose for me shell) is a command-line tool written in crystal to choose randomly from a list.
+**cfm.sh** (choose for me shell) is a command-line tool written in go to choose randomly from a list.

 ## Meet cfm.sh
 Don't know what to do next?
 Overwhelmed every time you need to make your mind?
 No problem! cfm.sh solves that for you, just make a list and let it choose for you.